-Other black politicians from South Carolina, Georgia, Alabama and Mississippi joined him as well.
+Other black politicians from South Carolina, Georgia, Alabama, and Mississippi joined him as well.
 They provided support to the republicans and tried to improve the lives of the black people.

 The Jim Crows Laws were enforced from 1876 to 1965.
 As per these laws, blacks were not allowed to attend the same schools or use the same facilities as whites.
-On May 18, 1896, the Supreme Court issued a verdict which approved segregation as long as equal facilities were provided to both groups.
+On May 18, 1896, the Supreme Court issued a verdict that approved segregation as long as equal facilities were provided to both groups.

 This led to the formation of separate but equal doctrine, which became the basis of the future segregation laws.